 Estimated Reading Time: 2 minutes

 Way back in 2015, before it was the ‘in’ thing to do, I penned a three-part ‘Open Letter’ article which was meant to highlight the challenges I saw with the interaction between vendors and CISOs.
 What I thought would be nothing more than a way to vent about the frustrations I was feeling with vendors, suddenly became recommended reading.
-The positive feedback I received on Part I (the only part originally planned), evolved into the three-part series that’s still as applicable in 2019 as it was in 2015.
+The positive feedback I received on Part I (the only part originally planned), evolved into the three-part series that’s still as applicable today as it was in 2015.

 Below you find links to each of the articles with a brief explanation.
 It’s suggested to read them in order, but they all stand on their own if you choose not to.